Xuxa: 1991–1993: International career

 After reaching success with her record sales in her home country, her popularity surpassed the Brazilian market and released her first Spanish-language album, Xuxa 1, which performed well in the Argentine market.
 Xuxa widened her appeal among Spanish-speaking audiences when she recorded an adapted version for Spanish-speaking markets of Xou da Xuxa, called El Show de Xuxa.
 The Los Angeles Times reported in 1992 that "more than 20 million Spanish- and Portuguese-speaking children watched El Show de Xuxa in 16 countries of Latin America every day, as well as Univision in the United States.
 The first two seasons of the show, were produced by main Argentine TV channel Telefé while the third season, held in 1993, was produced independently in Buenos Aires and was sold to El Trece.
 Her last Spanish speaking show aired in Latin America on 31 December 1993.

 The New York Times highlighted her success in Brazil and Argentina in an article by correspondent James Brooke.
-The publication highlighted the record sales of albums of the singer, which in 1990 reached 12 million copies, and its success in the Hispanic market, where it reached 300,000 copies with their first album in Spanish.
+It also highlighted the record sales of albums of the singer, which in 1990 reached 12 million copies, and its success in the Hispanic market, where it reached 300,000 copies with their first album in Spanish.
 At the time, she was called by New York magazine as "Latin American Madonna".
 In 1992, the Los Angeles Times said that Xuxa was "probably better known to most Latin American pre-adolescents than Michael Jackson."
 In 1992, taping programs in Brazil and Argentina, Xuxa was invited to host the program Xuxa Park in Spain.
 Released by Telecinco channel, the game show was shown on Sundays, with high ratings, and lasted two years.
 Her Xuxa Park album sold well for 8 weeks and was certified gold.
 Billboard magazine published in September 1992, that the album Xuxa 2 was at the top of the Spanish charts, and appeared in position 77 of the 100 most sold albums in the world.
 The biggest hits on this disc were: Loquita Por Ti (#29 on the billboard chart), Luna de Cristal (#35 on the billboard chart) and Chindolele (#10 on the billboard chart).
 The album reached the fifth position in the U.S. Billboard Top Latin Albums of 1991.
 In 1992, People magazine chose Xuxa as one of the 50 most beautiful people in the world.